Jeff Bleich

 Jeffrey Laurence Bleich (/blaɪʃ/; born 1961) is an American lawyer and diplomat from California.

 A longtime friend of President Barack Obama, Bleich joined the White House staff in March 2009 as Special Counsel to the President and was nominated later that year to become United States Ambassador to Australia.
 Bleich served as ambassador from 2009 to 2013.
-After stepping down from his post, he returned to the United States and became a partner and group CEO at the Dentons law firm in San Francisco, and ran in the primary for Lieutenant Governor of California in the 2018 election, before being appointed as a special master for multi-district litigation for the U.S. District Court.
+After stepping down from his post, he returned to the United States and became a partner and group CEO at the Dentons law firm in San Francisco.
+He ran in the primary for Lieutenant Governor of California in the 2018 election, before being appointed as a special master for multi-district litigation for the U.S. District Court.

 Early life and education

-Bleich was born at the U.S. 98th Army Hospital in Germany and grew up in the U.S. state of Connecticut.
+Jeffrey Laurence Bleich was born in 1961 at the U.S. 98th Army Hospital in Germany and grew up in the U.S. state of Connecticut.
 He graduated from Hall High School in West Hartford, Connecticut.
 Bleich graduated from Amherst College magna cum laude with a Bachelor of Arts degree in political science in 1983.
-Bleich was admitted to study at Harvard University but deferred for a year to take a public policy fellowship at the Coro Foundation in St. Louis, Missouri, where he became involved in juvenile justice issues.
+Bleich was admitted to study at Harvard University but deferred for a year to take a public policy fellowship at Coro in St. Louis, where he became involved in juvenile justice issues.
 At Harvard, Bleich went to the John F. Kennedy School of Government as a 1986 John F. Kennedy Fellow, graduating with a Master of Public Policy.
 Bleich attended the University of California, Berkeley School of Law and received his J.D. in 1989.
 He was editor-in-chief of the California Law Review and Order of the Coif.
 He received a Certificate of Study in Public and Private International Law from the Hague Academy of International Law, Netherlands in 1993.

-Bleich also holds three honorary degrees.
-In May 2011, Bleich was awarded an honorary Doctor of Laws degree from San Francisco State University.
-In 2014, Flinders University in Adelaide, South Australia awarded him the honorary Degree of Doctor of the University.
-Griffith University in Queensland, Australia awarded Bleich the honorary Degree of Doctor of the University in 2019.